Be'eri

-Over 130 people were killed during the Be'eri massacre led by Hamas in the October 7 attacks.
+A total of 101 Israeli civilians and 31 security personnel were killed and 32 hostages were taken from the kibbutz during the Be'eri massacre led by Hamas in the October 7 attacks.
+Around one in ten residents of the kibbutz were killed in the attack.

 History

 Kibbutz Be'eri was established on 6 October 1946 as one of the 11 points in the Negev.
 It was located near Wadi Nahabir, a few kilometres south of Be'erot Yitzhak.
 Its founders were members of the HaNoar HaOved VeHaLomed movement, who had been preparing in Maoz Haim, as well as some Hebrew scouts and a group of Iraqi Jews who had survived the Farhud and trekked across the desert to Mandatory Palestine in 1947.
 It was named after Berl Katznelson, as Be'eri (Beeri) (a biblical name) was his pen name.

 Be'eri had a population of over 150 in 1947.
 The early settlers engaged in land reclamation and tree planting.
 The Jewish National Fund reported that for months the kibbutz was completely isolated, "but the settlers held their ground until the liberation of the Negev in October 1948."

 When a reporter from Haaretz visited the kibbutz in 1955, he says that the residents were constantly being shelled upon by the Egyptians, with dozens of shells falling in the cotton fields where groups of children and workers were picking cotton.

 After Israeli independence, the kibbutz moved three kilometres southeast to its present location.
 It is considered one of Israel's wealthiest kibbutzim.
 During the Second Intifada, the kibbutz suffered from Qassam rocket attacks and combat near the Israel–Gaza barrier eight kilometres away.

 A sulfur deposit from Upper Pleistocene sandstone was discovered in the vicinity of Kibbutz Be'eri.